domgoodwin/vault/website/source/docs/secrets/ad/index.html.md

 check_ins    [fizz@example.com]
 ```

-To perform a check-in, Vault verifies that you _should_ be able to check in a given service account.
+To perform a check-in, Vault verifies that the caller _should_ be able to check in a given service account.
 To do this, it looks for either the same [entity ID](https://learn.hashicorp.com/vault/identity-access-management/iam-identity)
-as was used to check out the account, or the same client token.
+as was used to check out the service account, or the same client token.

-If you're unable to check your service account back in, or you simply don't get around to it,
+If a caller is unable to check in a service account, or simply doesn't try,
-Vault will check it back in for you when the `ttl` expires.
-However, if you don't want to wait
+Vault will check it back in automatically when the `ttl` expires.
+However, if that is too long,
-that long, service accounts can be forcibly checked in by a highly privileged user through:
+service accounts can be forcibly checked in by a highly privileged user through:

 ```text
 $ vault write -f ad/library/manage/accounting-team/check-in